pythagoras77/RTextMining/README.md

-# Text Mining in R Training
+# Text Mining in R Training - Session #1

-##

-This repo is the session information, code & corpus for a first session in Text Mining using the R package tidytext.
+This repo containes the information, code & corpus for a first session in Text Mining [TM] using the R package tidytext.

-* The code for the course is based around on the book 'Text Mining in R' by Julia Silge and David Robinson.
+* The code for the course is based around the book '_Text Mining in R_' by Julia Silge and David Robinson.
-* The session also describes a TM workflow & qualitative methodology which is largelt absent from Silge and Robinson's book.
+* The session covers a TM workflow process & a qualitative methodology which does not largely appear in Silge and Robinson's book.
-* The repo alos includes specific MoJ/DASD relevant text corpuses to make use of during the session.
+* The repo also includes specific MoJ/DASD relevant text corpuses to make use of during the session.

-**The TM sessions are still in development this repo will be developed further over further delivery of the TM sessions.**
+**The TM sessions are still in development & this repo & Read Me will continue to developed further with the delivery of nore TM sessions.**